U N I V E R S I T Y C L U B O F C H I C A G O

 discuss Hume's famous Problem

-of Induction.
 Induction says that

-if one gains weight in each
+if one gains weight in each passing year, then eventually one will

 become enormously fat.
 Some see Hume's principal contribution to